 The responsibilities and experience of our Board of Directors and Group Management Committee.

-11-member Board comprises a majority of independent Non-Executive Directors who, together with the Executive Director (Group CEO), have extensive experience and diverse perspectives.
+10-member Board comprises a majority of independent Non-Executive Directors who, together with the Executive Director (Group CEO), have extensive experience and diverse perspectives.
 They bring independence, accountability and judgement to the Board's deliberations to ensure maximum benefit to shareholders, customers, suppliers, employees, government regulators and members of the community where Qantas operates.
-The Board is made up of four women and seven men.
+The Board is made up of four women and six men.

 Richard Goyder AO